 Finger sprain symptoms include pain in the finger at the time of injury.
 Swelling is likely to develop over the joint and there will be restricted movement in the finger.
-Later on pain is likely to be more specific when bending the finger.
-To identify which ligaments might be injured bending the finger in different directions to stretch the ligaments will reproduce pain.
+Later on, pain is likely to be more specific when bending the finger.
+To identify which ligaments might be injured by bending the finger in different directions to stretch the ligaments will reproduce pain.
 If there is a severe or a complete rupture of the ligament then the joint will be unstable.

 Sprained finger ligaments

-The finger has a number of ligaments with connect the finger bones or phalanges.
+The finger has a number of ligaments which connect the finger bones or phalanges.
 The ligaments at the side of the phalanges joints are called the collateral ligaments.
 These are injured by a sideways type force bending the finger laterally or sideways.
 The thick volar plate is a kind of ligament which sits underneath the middle finger joint.
 A finger sprain can also occur through hyperextension or bending back of the finger joint.

 Finger sprain treatment

 Rest the finger and apply ice.
-Ice or cold therapy can be applied for 10 minutes every hour initially reducing frequency as symptoms ease.
+Ice or cold therapy can be applied for 10 minutes every hour initially reducing the frequency as symptoms ease.
 Do not apply ice directly to the skin as it may apply ice burns unless it is in the form of ice massage.
 Keeping an ice cube moving over the area should avoid ice burns.

 During the acute phase which is usually the first 24 to 48 hours elastic bandage or small finger sized compression bandages can be used to help reduce swelling.
 Once the swelling has died down the finger should be taped to protect the injured ligament while it heals.
 The taping will be specific to the ligament injured.
 When returning to sport it may be necessary to use a finger buddy taping where the injured finger is taped to the adjacent one for protection.